 258 kilometres from the Calgary Tower | South on Hwy 2

 Take to the lake on a SUP or in a kayak or canoe.
 Blakiston & Co. rents all three from its location inside Crandell Mountain Lodge.
-You can rent for one-hour solo trips or four-hour guided excursions.
+Blakiston also rents electric bikes to cruise the area with.
+Ask them about self-guided “paddle hikes” that let you explore the lake by land and water.

 102 Mount View Rd., Waterton, 780-288-5015, blakistonandcompany.com

 Built in 1927, the Prince of Wales hotel sits on a bluff overlooking the lake and Waterton Village.
 A national historic site, the luxury hotel was built by the Great Northern of United States railway line as a stop for backcountry explorers.
-The handsome hotel has a colourful history and is rumoured to be haunted.
-With views of the mountains and lake, plan to stay for afternoon tea.
+If you aren’t a guest but still want to take advantage of the incredible views, make a reservation for afternoon tea in the Prince of Wales Lobby.

 Alberta 5, Waterton, 1-844-868-7474, glacierparkinc.com

-This hot dog shop is right beside Waffleton.
-Look for the lineups and crowded picnic tables.
+This hot dog shop is open seasonally and almost always has a line-up.
 Wieners of Waterton bakes its buns fresh and grills its meat to order.
-Get a Nathan’s dog or a smokie made locally and have it topped how you want it.
+Get a Nathan’s dog or a locally made smokie and have it topped how you want it.
+There are picnic tables nearby to enjoy your dog.

 301 Windflower Ave.
 Waterton, 403-859-0007, wienersofwaterton.com

 This casual restaurant has a menu of pizza, burgers and fried chicken.
 Outside, there is a great patio.
 Inside, the walls are decorated with license plates from around the world and the tables have checkered tablecloths.
-In 2018, one of Zum’s gift shops is being converted into a BeaverTails counter.
+Around the corner in what used to be a gift shop, you’ll find a BeaverTails counter for the ultimate Canadian treat.

 116 Waterton Ave., Waterton, 403-859-2388, zums.ca